 I downplayed the thought by chit chatting about the weather and quite irrelevant topics.
 Glistening pops of sweat wrung over Neboo’s forehead;- caused by the sun that danced dizzily in the sky with a strange cruelty.
-She suggested a cooler place, under lovely acacia trees outside her compound.
+She suggested that we move to a cooler place, under lovely acacia trees outside her compound.
 After about an hour of talking and gigging we slowly slid in to the conversation….

 Neboo, 55 year old widow, tall, dark, silky skinned beautiful woman, with perfect set of teeth and a beautiful mid gap on lower jaw had been performing Female Genital Mutilation (FGM) for close to 25 years.
 As she revealed to me, she had cut close to 5000 girls including her daughters and relatives.
 She first started the practice years ago when she was birth attending to her brother’s wife.
 She was a traditional birth attendant then and had never seen a woman who was uncut.
 Unfortunately, her brother’s wife was not Maasai, she came from a community where FGM is not practiced.
 Neboo assumed something was wrong with her.
 She cut off her clitoris before proceeding with the rest of the business.
 There is where her skill was born!
 Luckily everything went well.

 She remembered very well that years back, there was no law prohibiting the practice.
 FGM was a highly celebrated ceremony that united the community.
 She sharpened her tools and with no time she was an expert.
-She started off by performing it on her own three daughters and family members.
+She started off by performing it on her own three daughters and close family members.
 During school holidays, she moved from homestead to homestead performing FGM.
 She became famous as her services were preferred.
 She revealed to me that she used to be picked up by a vehicle to go and perform en-masse FGM in neighboring villages.
 She would at one go cut over 100 girls!